felixp7/lunar-logo/README.md

 Features
 --------

-- A blend of two programming languages reknown for their friendliness.
+- A blend of two programming languages famous for friendliness.
 - First-class functions with lexical scoping (and blocks with dynamic scoping).
 - Metaprogramming: code is data; the parser and evaluator are procedures in the language.
 - Tiny core: under 200 lines of code in the prototype -- squeaky-clean code, too!